gaperez64/gaperez64.github.io/index.markdown

 part of the [AnSyMo research
 group](https://www.uantwerpen.be/en/research-groups/ansymo/).

+If you are interested in joining the team as a post-doctoral researcher, do contact me.
+I am particularly keen on supporting [FWO postdoc fellowship](https://www.fwo.be/en/support-programmes/all-calls/postdoctoral-researchers/junior-postdoctoral-fellowship/) or MSCA postdoc fellowship proposals.

 ### PhD alumni
 * [Dr. Florent Delgrange](https://delgrange.me/) (co-sup'd with Prof. A. Nowé)
 * [Dr. Gaëtan Staquet](https://www.gaetanstaquet.com/) (co-sup'd with Prof. V.